Jakub Piotrowski

-Career
+Club career

 Between 2015 and 2018, Piotrowski played for Polish side Pogoń Szczecin.

 On 14 May 2018, he signed a three-year contract (with one year in option) with Belgian side KRC Genk.

 On 28 July 2020, Piotrowski joined 2.
 Bundesliga club Fortuna Düsseldorf on a four-year contract.

 On 28 July 2022, Piotrowski moved to Bulgaria to play for Ludogorets Razgrad in the Bulgarian First League.

+On 2 August 2025, Piotrowski signed a four-year contract with Udinese in Italy.

+International career

+From 2016 to 2019, Piotrowski played for various Polish youth national teams.
+He received his first call-up for the Poland senior squad for 2022–23 UEFA Nations League matches against Netherlands and Wales, played on 22 and 25 September 2022.
+Piotrowski was named in the provisional squad for the 2022 FIFA World Cup, however he was not included in the final 26-man squad.

+On 12 October 2023, Piotrowski made his debut for the senior team against the Faroe Islands during a UEFA Euro 2024 qualifying match, a 2–0 victory.

+On 7 June 2024, he was named in Poland's squad for UEFA Euro 2024.